Learning Trajectory-Word Alignments for Video-Language Tasks: TW-BERT

 Figure~\ref{fig:framework} sketches TW-BERT, which has two single-modal encoders for embedding the video and text (cf. Sec.~\ref{subsec:single-modal-encoders}) and one cross-modal encoder for learning video-language associations (cf. Sec.~\ref{subsec:cross-modal-encoders}).
 Different from the previous VDL-BERTs, our cross-modal encoder is an asymmetric one that contains a classic word-to-patch (W2P) attention and a novel proposed trajectory-to-word (T2W) attention (cf. Sec.~\ref{subsec:cross-modal-encoders}) for learning trajectory-word alignments.
-To further encourage the cross-modal encoder to learn such alignments, we propose a fine-grained align-before-fuse strategy which amplifies the local details to help single-modal encoders pull close the embeddings of paired video-texts (cf. Sec.~\ref{subsec:fine-grain}).
+In Sec.~\ref{subsec:hierarchical_frame_selector}, we introduce how to use Hierarchical Frame-Selector (HFS) in the fine-tuning stage to gradually filter the frames for capturing coarse-grained frame-word alignments.
+Lastly, we introduce the losses used to train our TW-BERT in Sec.~\ref{sec:training_objectives}.